Please read through all guidelines and rules before applying for SLC VegFest 2019, as they are updated annually.

-- New in 2018: There is a $100 fee for electricity.
+- There is a $100 fee for electricity.
 This is an effort to keep costs down for vendors not needing power.
 Exact electricity needs must be coordinated with the event organizers before the event.

 - All exhibitors are required to pay a refundable deposit in addition to booth fee to secure their place at the event.
 In-state vendors deposit fee is $100, out-of-state vendors is $150.
 Payment is due by July 30th, and will be refunded the week after the event, as long as the following conditions were all satisfied:

 - Booth must be set up and ready by 11:00am on September 14th.
 If you are using a canopy, each leg must be weighed down.